-To read more about Charlotte Mason picture study and to see the other aids I have available, click here.
+To read more about Charlotte Mason picture study and to see the other Picture Study Aids I have available, click here.

-And while I think these debates are interesting and can add an element of intrigue to picture talks with older students, I didn’t include much about them in the actual picture study aid for two reasons….
-First of all, trying to summarize the debate within the limits of both my knowledge and the size of the picture study aid would be difficult at best.
-Secondly, as Ms. Mason suggests, when doing our picture talks, “there must be knowledge and, in the first place, not the technical knowledge of how to produce, but some reverent knowledge of what has been produced; that is, children should learn pictures, line by line, group by group, by reading, not books, but pictures themselves.” (vol 6, p 214)
+And while I think these debates are interesting and can add an element of intrigue to picture talks with older students, the beauty of Charlotte Mason’s principles in art study is that we, and our students, need not be caught up in these scholarly debates or question marks surrounding his life.
+When we look at his pieces, we can immerse ourselves in the serenity of his settings, the delicateness of his lighting, and the quotidian tasks of his models.
+We can ponder them together and imagine what the girl in the red hat is about to say or what the letter contains or wonder what thoughts run through the woman’s mind as she looks at the empty balance.
+These are pieces offering many opportunities for contemplation that will hang wonderfully in the “halls of [our] imagination” and, as Ms. Mason suggests, when doing our picture talks, “there must be knowledge and, in the first place, not the technical knowledge of how to produce, but some reverent knowledge of what has been produced; that is, children should learn pictures, line by line, group by group, by reading, not books, but pictures themselves.” (vol 6, p 214)

 Though there aren’t many concrete facts about Vermeer’s life, biographers and art historians have managed to piece details together based on quotes, legal documents, and general knowledge about Delft from the short span of his life there.
 A few of these books have been particularly helpful in putting together this picture study aid:

 - Vermeer: A View of Delft by Anthony Bailey

 - Vermeer: The Complete Works by Karl Schütz

 - The Milkmaid by Walter Liedtke